-Why read this? : We look at 4 actions which help you find your e-Commerce competitive advantage.
-Learn how to stand out from the pack with customer knowledge, brand building, experience creation and a learning approach.
+Why read this? : We explore 4 actions which help you find your e-Commerce competitive advantage.
+Learn how customer knowledge, brand building, experience creation and a learning approach help you get ahead.
 Read this to stand out with an outstanding e-Commerce competitive advantage.

-Much of what you read online about e-Commerce seems to suggest you don’t really need an online business strategy.
+Much of what you read online about e-Commerce seems to suggest you don’t really need an online strategy.
 No need for marketing plans either.
 Or working through the customer experience process.
-No, many so-called experts say all you need is to sign-up for Etsy or Shopify.
+No, many so-called experts say all you need is to sign up for Etsy or Shopify.
 Bang out a couple of product pages.
 And boom, you’re an online retailer.
 The path to untold riches.

 Savvier readers will recognise this as total hot air.
 We’ve ranted before about the sharks who loiter around marketplace and dropshipping forums.
 Their only value is in learning what NOT to do.
 But we have a positive mindset here at Three-Brains.
 And we like to focus more on what you should do to win in e-Commerce.

 Your e-Commerce competitive advantage